watson-developer-cloud/discovery-components/docs/components/custom_components.md

 ## Implement a custom Answers component

-To make things easier, we're going to reuse the `discovery-search-app` example code -- specifically, within `src/App.js`.
+To make things easier, we're going to edit the existing code for `discovery-search-app` in `src/App.js`.
 We'll keep using the search field, but create a custom component to show the top 3 answers.

 The `<SearchInput>` component renders the search field.
 It takes a string input value and generates a `/query` request, passing the value in the `natural_language_query` field for the request body.
 You will need to update that to enable _answers_, as described in the article.
 To do so, set the `overrideQueryParameters` property for `<DiscoverySearch>`: